-No start-up operations in relation to the goods under consideration
+The Respondent didn't engage in any start-up operations in relation to the goods under consideration.

-9. State the total cost of the start-up operation and the way that your business has treated the costs of the start-up operation it its accounting records.
+State the total cost of the start-up operation and the way that your business has treated the costs of the start-up operation it its accounting records.